VoxForge/Robocallblocker/README.md

 First, we need to record our the messages we want the caller to hear.

-Record the following phrase:
+Using an Audio recording app (such as [Audacity](https://www.audacityteam.org/)), record the following phrase:

 	Hello, you've reached 555 555 1234, please press 8 to continue

-using an Audio recording app (such as [Audacity](https://www.audacityteam.org/)) and save it as a wav file named:
+and save it as a wav file named:

 	greetingAndPressToContinue.wav

-(note: if your browser supports it, you can record your prompt in your browser when adding a new recording)
+(note: if your browser supports it, you can record your prompt in your browser when adding a new recording - see: Admin > System Recordings, then 'Record in Browser')

 **4.b Upload recording to FreePBX**